-Strokes and heart attacks remain among the most common, serious, and potentially life-threatening complications of diabetes.
+Strokes and heart attacks remain among the most common, serious and potentially life-threatening complications of diabetes.

-So there is an unmet need to find better, more efficient ways to treat diabetes, both by reducing blood glucose and by efficiently protecting all organs at risks, such as the heart and blood vessels.
+So there is an unmet need to find better, more efficient ways to treat diabetes, both by reducing blood glucose and by efficiently protecting all organs at risk, such as the heart and blood vessels.

 In the meantime, the combination of insulin with a DPP4 inhibitor may prevent the cardiovascular complications of diabetes by reducing damage to the blood vessel wall caused either from high blood sugar or from insulin treatment.